Bakor Patel: Characters and story

 Bakor Patel is a goat depicted as middle aged businessman living in Bombay with his goat wife Shakri Patlani.
-He has no siblings or children and there is no information regarding his parents.
 He owns a trading business in Bombay that works with firms in Japan.
 He lives an upper middle class life in 1940-50s and owns bungalow and car.
 His friends include other anthropomorphic animals like a tiger, Vaghjibhai Vakil as a lawyer; an elephant, Hathibhai Dhamdhamiya; a camel, Untadiya Doctor as a doctor; a pundit, Timu Pandit; Jiraf Joshi; Bankubhai and several others.
 Sometimes spouses of the characters and some female characters like Khushaldoshi are depicted.

 The stories take place in Bombay during the 1940s and 1950s.
 Bakor Patel is depicted as a social family person who travels for business and enjoy his time with family and friends back home.
 He has a mature relationship with his wife, Shakri Patlani.
 He seeks small adventures in his regular life and tries to experience new things that often go wrong in the end.
 Yet, he joyfully accepts failures of his adventures and continues on to the next one.
 His family and friends accompany in his adventures and shares the delight.